NLeSC/guide/best_practices/communication.md

 ## Demo docker image in dockerhub (with Dockerfile)

-When applies, ususally for services.
+When applies, usually for services.

-If software is the service Docker image should be created at the very early stage.
+If software is the service, Docker image should be created at a very early stage.
 This will allow for easier testing and platform independent use.

 ## An online demo